cheapjack/LabFromAChip/docs/EASST4SPRAGUE2020.md

 We also welcome ongoing engagement and hope we can start some kind of collective and engage further with all of our research practices.

-The project website under construction provides updated and  further information and guidance
+The project homepage provides updated further information and guidance

 [cheapjack.github.io/LabFromAChip/](https://cheapjack.github.io/LabFromAChip/)